ZachyCatGames/dial-ms-media-builder/readme.md

 `builder` is essentially a fancy wrapper for the other tools.

 ## Builder
-Builder takes in a base LINCtape image and spits out two new images.
+Builder can be used to generate DIAL-MS system images for various types of PDP-8/12 media from a base LINCtape image, two new images will be generated in the process.
-One image will be a new LINCtape image with all relevant modifications applied (new handlers, patches, etc);
+One image will be a new LINCtape image with all modifications applied (new handlers, etc);
-the second image will have identical contents to the new LINCtape image, but be formatted using the specified media type (second image will not be generated if selected media type is LINCtape).
+the second image will have identical contents to the new LINCtape image, but will be formatted according to the specified media type (the second image will not be generated if selected media type is LINCtape).

-Features include:
+Builder will automatically setup both images so they're usable without any further modification: correct handlers will be installed, unit table correctly setup, etc.

+The specified device type will have its handler setup as the secondary handler ([#Primary Handler?
+Secondary Handler?
+System Handler?]) and possibly as the system handler.
+By default, the primary handler will be left as the LINCtape handler, but can be replaced with a different one as well.
+It's also possible to choose to preserve the files from the base image, or to start with a clean slate (i.e., no files).

+There's also an option to install a rebootstrap patch.
+If the patch is enabled, it'll be possible to quickly restart DIAL-MS after executing a program from location 017757.

+More detailed information on usage is presented in [#Usage] and the sections following it.

+Feature tldr:
-* Building RK08, RK05, serial disk, and LINCtape images from a base LINCtape image.
+* Building RK08, RK05, Serial Disk, and LINCtape images from a base LINCtape image.
     * The secondary device handler will automatically be replaced with the handler for the specified media type.
     * A LINCtape image will also always be automatically generated containing the appropriate handlers, this may be used as boot media or be discarded if it isn't needed.
-* A LINCtape-less rebootstrap patch that removes the DIAL-MS restart routine's LINCtape dependency by replacing hardcoded LINCtape instructions with a call to the DIAL-MS I/O routines.
+* A LINCtape-less rebootstrap patch allows restarting DIAL-MS from location 017757.
 * Ability to destroy or preserve the DIAL index and file areas.
 * Option to make the secondary device the system device.
 * Option to replace the primary/LINCtape handler with some other handler.